We Don't Talk About Bruno: Legacy

 "We Don't Talk About Bruno" was a viral sensation on the internet, regarded by journalists as a pop culture phenomenon.
 Critics and audiences have described it as one of the best original songs by Disney.
 Various reporters and musicologists published articles "trying to explain how a Broadway-style ensemble song from an animated feature, sung by mostly Colombian vocalists with no hitmaking experience, managed to scale the charts".
 "We Don't Talk About Bruno" is Disney's biggest crossover success in their history.
 The Times journalist Harriet Walker called "We Don't Talk About Bruno" a "medical-grade" catchy "cultural moment".
 The Atlantic critic Spencer Kornhaber wrote the song has all of the features that appeals to TikTok: "theatricality, specificity, humor, surprise, and an invitation to roleplay."

 Vox's Aja Romano said the song relies heavily on its musical's context, which differentiates it from "typical Disney chart-toppers" such as "Can You Feel the Love Tonight" (1994) and "Colors of the Wind" (1995) that "were intentionally generic in order to serve as marketable hits for their films."
 Clayton Davis of Variety questioned why the song was not submitted for an Academy Award nomination for Best Original Song, attributing it to Disney not expecting the positive reaction to the song; the Academy's deadline for song submissions was November 1.
 Instead, "Dos Oruguitas" was submitted for Encanto, which Davis said may have been "the safer bet" for award strategists, due to it resonating emotionally with audiences.

 "We Don't Talk About Bruno" topped the Billboard Hot 100 in its fifth week of charting and did so with negligible airplay and did not have a pop radio version like many other Disney songs have had in the past, propelled by its Internet popularity.

 On March 16, 2022, Variety reported that "We Don't Talk About Bruno" would be performed live for the first time at the 94th Academy Awards, despite not being nominated.
 The film's cast performed the song with Becky G, Luis Fonsi, Sheila E., and Megan Thee Stallion.
 It has been regarded as the "biggest production number of the ceremony"; the show's producer Will Packer stated: "If there is a song that unites people this year (it is this one), and that is kind of the epitome to me of what movies can do, because people of all stripes, ethnicities, ages, color, background, around the world (are singing it) ad nauseum[sic], and we are going to help them out so they sing it a little bit more.
 Our apologies to the parents."

 "We Don't Talk About Bruno" received a nomination for Best International Song at the 2023 Brit Awards, and won Best Song Written for Visual Media at the 65th Annual Grammy Awards.

+"Weird Al" Yankovic briefly covered the song for his 2024 polka medley "Polkamania!".